kennedyjosh/FantasyFootballDraftSheet/README.md

    except with slightly different headers that can be seen at the top of the code (`main.py`).
 It is recommended to provide low, average, and high projections, however only the average projections are absolutely necessary.
+2. Put a CSV file with the rankings from your drafting platform in the `draft_platform_rankings` folder.
+The CSV file should have 3 columns: `Name`, `Position`, and the name of the platform which will show up on the final draft sheet.
+   The column containing the name of the platform should hold that player's overall rank on that platform. **You can skip this step, but** the related column will be missing on your draft sheet, so it isn't recommended.
-2. Run `main.py`.
+3. Run `main.py`.
 Don't forget to install the requirements (`pip install -r requirements.txt`)
-3. Open `DraftSheet.xlsm` (enable macros) and you're ready to draft!
+4. Open `DraftSheet.xlsm` (enable macros) and you're ready to draft!
    It's normal for the spreadsheet to take a long time to load when first opening it, but once it's loaded it'll be quick.